newcuty/markdowns/README.md

 # markdowns
-this is a repository for daily bug solution recording.
+This is a repository for daily bug solution recording.
+Begining date: 2021/12/01